 A number of serious side effects have been associated with frequent, prolonged use of cell phones.
 Most notably, general cognitive delays and slower mental response times have been observed in people who spend excessive amounts of time talking on their phones.
 Other commonly observed side effects may include recurring headaches, nausea, stress and mood instability.

 Get into the habit of using either a headset or speakerphone whenever possible.
 Avoid using your phone in crowded areas or while driving unless you absolutely have to.
-And, if you feel that you may be showing signs of electromagnetic sensitivity, consider purchasing a small electromagnetic field dampener for your phone such as the Safe Space Cell Phone Protector.
+And, if you feel that you may be showing signs of electromagnetic sensitivity, consider purchasing a device that dampens EMF from your cell phone.
 Also never talk on your phone when plugged in to a electrical socket as this greatly intensifies the radiation emitted.

 You can also follow these cell phone safety recommendations from Dr. Ronald Herberman, the director of the University of Pittsburgh Cancer Institute.